ianlennymatthews/jane-challenge/DESIGNDOC.md

 - much more dry and readable
 - defaults allow for less to be assumed about checking if key already exists in object or not
 - less lines of code!

+- Also took a bit of time working on the sort function, wasnt aware of ``localeCompare`` until given the task
 ---

 ## Conclusion